 The modern OCaml emerged in 1996, when Didier Rémy and Jérôme Vouillon implemented a powerful and elegant object system.
 This object system was notable for supporting many common object-oriented idioms in a statically type-safe way, whereas the same idioms required runtime checks in languages such as C++ or Java.
 In 2000, Jacques Garrigue extended OCaml with several new features such as polymorphic methods and variants, as well as labeled and optional arguments.

 The last two decades have seen OCaml attract a significant user base, and language improvements have been steadily added to support the growing commercial and academic codebases.
 By 2012, the OCaml 4.0 release had added Generalised Algebraic Data Types (GADTs) and first-class modules to increase the flexibility of the language.
-Since then, OCaml has had a steady yearly release cadence, and OCaml 5.0 with multicore support is around the corner in 2022.
+Since then, OCaml has had a steady, yearly release cadence, and OCaml 5.0 with Multicore support is scheduled for release in September 2022.
 There is also fast, native-code support for the latest CPU architectures, such as x86_64, ARM, RISC-V, and PowerPC, making OCaml a good choice for systems where resource usage, predictability, and performance all matter.

 - Separate compilation of standalone applications: Portable bytecode compilers make it possible to create stand-alone applications out of OCaml programs.
 For example, OCaml code can interact with C code via a foreign function interface when necessary, which has allowed it to be used commercially to prove the absence of runtime errors in safety-critical software for the Airbus A340 family.